FrameNet data is available online as browsable reports, a clickable visualization (FrameGrapher), and can be searched online.

-In addition to our ongoing lexicographic work, FrameNet has begun to annotate some continuous texts, as a demonstration of how frame semantics can contribute to text understanding.
-This style of annotation typically involves marking frame elements of frames evoked by multiple predicators in each sentence or even in each clause) and their associated frame elements.
+In addition to ongoing lexicographic work, the FrameNet team has annotated some continuous texts, as a demonstration of how frame semantics can contribute to text understanding.
+This style of annotation typically involves marking the frames evoked by multiple predicators in each sentence (or even in each clause) and their associated frame elements.

 Frame definitions, semantic roles/frame elements (FEs), and other frame information.